-• common properties of ionic compounds (brittleness, hardness, high melting point, difference in electrical conductivity in solid and liquid states) with reference to their formation, nature of ionic bonding and crystal structure including limitations of representation
+the common properties of ionic compounds (brittleness, hardness, melting point, difference in electrical conductivity in solid and molten liquid states), with reference to the nature of ionic bonding and crystal structure

 The first video shows how to find the formula of an ionic compound.
 The second shows more information about ionic compounds.